 Intrinsic Imaging of the Cerebral Cortex

 We have developed an in vivo brain imaging strategy using only intrinsic contrast.
 Optical Coherence Microscopy (OCM) has the potential to image cortical myelination and neuronal cell bodies at depths of 1.3mm in the cortex.
-A volumetric, dynamically focused data set (5 micron steps), is used to extract coronal sections (optical slices), without actually cutting the tissue.
+A volumetric, dynamically focused data set (5 micron steps), was used to extract coronal sections (optical slices), without actually cutting the tissue.
 A color overlay with neuronal cell bodies in green, and myelin in red, corresponded well to the different cortical layers.

 OCM imaging of cell viability was performed during spreading depression and anoxic depolarization conditions.
-OCM shows cell swelling increased scattering during spreading depression while anoxic depolarization caused cells to swell and eventually lose contrast.
+OCM shows cell swelling increased scattering during spreading depression while anoxic depolarization causes cells to swell and eventually lose contrast.
 Direct visualization of cellular changes using OCM could yield a pathway to provide novel optical markers of cell viability.
 Further details on this paper published in Optics Express can be found here.

 Direct 3-D Quantification and Localization of Cell and Vascular Structure in Volumetric Images